House demolition (military): Counter-insurgency and collective punishment

 The tactic was used to devastating effect by the Imperial German Army during the Herero and Namaqua Genocide in German South-West Africa, in which an estimated 75,000-100,000 Africans were killed.
 It was used again during World War I in a wave of systematic violence in occupied France and Belgium in August and September 1914, prompted in part by a fear of a civilian uprising and possible resistance by francs-tireurs.
 Some 6,000 people were killed and 15,000-20,000 buildings, including whole villages, were destroyed.
 German forces made a much more systematic use of house demolition tactics during World War II, razing numerous villages in occupied countries in reprisal for the killing of German troops by partisans.
 On occasions, the Germans massacred the inhabitants, as happened at Oradour-sur-Glane in France and Lidice in Czechoslovakia.
 The German reprisal policy was deliberately exploited by Soviet partisans, who would place killed Germans near neutral villages in order to trigger a reaction.
 The Soviets hoped that the resultant retaliatory killings and house demolitions would goad the villagers into actively supporting the partisans.

 The use of punitive house demolitions has been highly controversial in the various conflicts of historical Palestine (now Israel, the West Bank and Gaza Strip).
-The tactic had originally been used by the Royal Irish Constabulary during the Irish War for Independence, and used again in the British Mandate of Palestine.
+The tactic had originally been used by the Royal Irish Constabulary during the Irish War for Independence, and used again by British forces in Mandatory Palestine during the 1936–1939 Arab revolt in Palestine.
 It was used as a means to "convince fathers to convince their sons that carrying out a terrorist attack, no matter how justified in the grander struggle, meant enormous hardship for the family."
 Its use was continued by the Israeli government on-again-off-again fashion during the Second Intifada of the early 21st century, during which more than 3,000 civilian homes have been demolished.
 Notably, the family homes of a number of Palestinian bombers were targeted in retaliation for terrorist attacks against Israeli targets.
 However, the usefulness of such tactics has been questioned; in 2005 an Israeli Army commission to study house demolitions found no proof of effective deterrence and concluded that the damage caused by the demolitions outweighed their effectiveness.
 As a result, the Israel Defense Forces approved the commission's recommendations to end punitive demolitions of Palestinian houses.
-(See House demolition in the Israeli–Palestinian conflict for more on this topic.)
+(See Israeli demolition of Palestinian property for more on this topic.)